Home » Carney Complex

 What is Carney Complex?

-Carney Complex (CNC) causes tumors throughout the body.
+Carney Complex (CNC) is a very rare genetic condition that can cause both non-cancerous and sometimes cancerous tumors to grow in different parts of the body.
+It can also lead to problems with hormone levels.
 The majority of these are benign neoplasms.
 Mostly (but not exclusively) the endocrine system, the skin, the heart and schwann cells in the central nervous system are affected.

 What causes Carney Complex?

-It’s believed that people with Carney Complex are missing a tumour suppressor gene which causes tumours throughout the body and affects many organs1.
+It’s believed that people with CNC are missing a tumour suppressor gene which causes tumours throughout the body and affects many organs (Sandrini et al., 2002)1

-More than 70% of the 750 worldwide documented cases have a mutation on the gene called PRKAR1A which is located on chromosome 172.
+More than 70% of the 750 worldwide documented cases have a mutation on the gene called PRKAR1A which is located on chromosome 17 (Correa et al., 2015)2.

 The remaining 30% are people that exibit symptoms of CNC but when tested for the PRKAR1A gene came back negative.
-Researchers have since found other genes associated with CNC3;4.
+Researchers have since found other genes associated with CNC ((Correa et al., 2015b)3; (Tirosh et al., 20184).
 They suspect other there are other genetic variants that have not yet been identified.

-For a simplified overview of Carney Complex please click here.
+For a simplified overview of CNC please click here.

 More Information